 Body kicks into fight or flight mode

-The "fight or flight response" is our body's primitive, innate response that prepares it in case of a threat or attack to our survival.
-This natural reaction isn't just triggered by physical circumstances; it can also be sparked with emotional or mental trauma.
-According to Erika Martinez, Psy.D., "A breakup is perceived as a stressor by the body, and the body doesn't distinguish whether that stressor comes in the form of a broken heart or a lion chasing you.
+The “fight or flight response” is our body’s primitive, innate response that prepares it in case of a threat or attack to our survival.
+This natural reaction isn’t just triggered by physical circumstances; it can also be sparked with emotional or mental trauma.
+According to Erika Martinez, Psy.D., “A breakup is perceived as a stressor by the body, and the body doesn’t distinguish whether that stressor comes in the form of a broken heart or a lion chasing you.
 The body will respond to both in the same way; this response includes shakiness/trembling, poor concentration, and intrusive thoughts.
-While the stress of a threat posed by a lion is transient, the stress resulting from a breakup lasts longer and can lead to chronic anxiety, and if left unaddressed, into depression."
-These are 8 other things that get way harder when you're stressed.
+While the stress of a threat posed by a lion is transient, the stress resulting from a breakup lasts longer and can lead to chronic anxiety, and if left unaddressed, into depression.”
+(Is relationship PTSD possible?
+Learn what it is and how to cope.)

 Changes occur in sleep and appetite